-Furthermore, most organizations who care about security would prefer to also encrypt SNMP in order to have dual-redundant security layers.
+Furthermore, most organizations that care about security would prefer to also encrypt SNMP protocol in order to have redundant security layers.

-This is becoming the favored solution for military and other government organizations, as well as security-conscious private companies.
-In today's environment, they most likely don't have the funding to replace all of the installed SNMP gear they've deployed in the last decade.
+This is becoming the favored solution for military and other government organizations, as well as private companies that need a higher level of security.
+In today's environment, they most likely won't have the funding to replace all of the installed gear they've deployed in the last decade.
 Since they can't afford to compromise security, either, they're frequently using SNMPv3 converters instead.
 A single converter at a site can handle just about any number of local SNMP (v1 or v2c) devices, so purchasing costs are dramatically reduced.

-You can also get more than just SNMP conversion out of an SNMPv3 converter box.
-Some are also designed to function as alarm-monitoring RTUs (discrete inputs, analog inputs, temperature sensors, control relay outputs).
-If, like most people, you need some general-purpose monitoring at any of your locations that have SNMP gear, you can now solve two problems with one device.
+You can also get more than just protocol conversion out of an SNMPv3 converter box.
+Some are also designed to perform alarm monitoring and management, such as RTUs (discrete inputs, analog inputs, temperature sensors, control relay outputs).
+If, like most people, you need some general purpose monitoring at any of your locations that have SNMP engines, you can now solve two problems with one device.

 The key is to choose a manufacturer that will help you to build an effective system that addresses several of your needs at the same time.

 If you're transitioning to SNMPv3 in your network, the NetGuardian 832A G5 can help you make the change.
 You can start reporting alarms in SNMP v1 or v2c and switch over to v3 whenever you're ready.

 SNMPv3 support is a standard feature of the NetGuardian 832A G5 SNMP RTU, allowing you to monitor all of your SNMP devices with enhanced security via message encryption.
 The NetGuardian allows you to report alarms in SNMP v1, v2c, or v3, leveraging the full NetGuardian feature set and your existing SNMP manager.